Refer a Friend

 To help you prepare for and save on your back to school costs, we’ve put some simple tips together.

-Stationary should not be expensive.
-With specialised stationary brands and stores around, targeted at school-aged children, it can be a hard slog for parents to negotiate the purchase of supplies for the new school year.
+Stationery should not be expensive.
+With specialised stationery brands and stores around, targeted at school-aged children, it can be a hard slog for parents to negotiate the purchase of supplies for the new school year.

-Stationary can be easily lost, used up quickly, and there’s no real practical benefit to having the latest season’s pencil case from a pricey brand-name store.
-Good stationary might make your child feel good, and it might also be important for you to ensure your child doesn’t feel left out.
-However, when it comes to stationary, there are great alternatives out there.
+Stationery can be easily lost, used up quickly, and there’s no real practical benefit to having the latest season’s pencil case from a pricey brand-name store.
+Good stationery might make your child feel good, and it might also be important for you to ensure your child doesn’t feel left out.
+However, when it comes to stationery, there are great alternatives out there.

 It might be that you make a compromise with your child.
 For example, you might purchase the preferred cartoon-branded pencil case as long as it’s contents is made up of dollar store supplies.

-Although they’ll cost you money up front, it’s a good thing we have school uniforms in Australia.
+Although they’ll cost you money up front, there's benefits to having school uniforms in Australia.
 Can you imagine back to school shopping for non-uniform clothing on top of everything else?

 Sick of your child losing their items?
-Stay tuned, as later this month we will be talking with psychologist, author and mum of two boys, Ellen Jackson about how to deal with kids losing things consistently.
+We've spoken to psychologist, author and mum of two boys, Ellen Jackson about how to deal with kids losing things.